brightbox/docs.brightbox.com/content/reference/firewall.md

 different group).
 That group has a Firewall Policy applied with some default rules.

-#### Existing Customers

-For customers who signed up before Cloud Firewall was announced (2nd November), the default policy is to *accept all traffic in both directions* (just as it did before the Cloud Firewall was implemented).
+For customers who signed up before 2nd November 2011, the default policy is to *accept all traffic in both directions* (just as it did before the Cloud Firewall was implemented).

-#### New Customers

-For customers who signed up after Cloud Firewall was announced, the default policy is as follows:
+For customers who signed up after 2nd November, the default policy is as follows:

 <table>